During these unprecedented times, the health and welfare of our residents remains to be our highest priority.

 Our housekeeping team continue to keep the homes spotlessly clean to reduce the risk of any viral contamination on hard surfaces and team members are no longer travelling to work in their uniforms but are changing in the home prior to commencing duty and then changing back into their outdoor clothes before they leave the building.

 Team training in Covid-19 and infection control continues and our team are fully supported with a current and up to date “Management of Covid-19” policy and associated pieces of guidance, all of which reflects current UK Government and Public Health guidance.

 We thank you for your support as we move through this worldwide pandemic.
 The clapping for carers, along with the many messages of thanks and gifts of appreciation have meant so much to the care team who are working tirelessly to keep your loved one safe.
 We continue to follow all current Government and Public Health England and Public Health Wales guidance closely and we will keep you informed of any developments.

-If you have any questions about your loved ones care please do not hesitate to contact your General Manager.
+If you would like to have more contact with your loved one or if you have any questions about your loved ones care please do not hesitate to contact your General Manager.
 Alternatively, if you have any queries regarding our management of Covid-19 you can email Coronahelpline@hallmarkcarehomes.co.uk.